WasmCert/WasmCert-Isabelle/README.md

 # WasmCert-Isabelle

 A mechanisation of Wasm in Isabelle.

-(C) C. Watt 2021 - see LICENSE
+BSD-2 licensed - see LICENSE for details and copyright.

 An updated version of the mechanisation from "Mechanising and Verifying the WebAssembly Specification" (C. Watt, CPP 2018).